NadeeshaniKJ/yeild_predictor_for_sri_lanka_using_gradient_boosting_regressor/README.md

 ## Project Objective

-The main objective of this project is to predict **crop yield** for Sri Lankan provinces using available agricultural records.
+The main objective of this project is to predict crop yield for Sri Lankan provinces and districts using available agricultural records.
 The dataset includes information such as crop type, province, district, cultivated area, production, and yield.
-The project demonstrates the use of **Gradient Boosting Regression** for accurate yield estimation.
+The project demonstrates the use of Gradient Boosting Regression for accurate yield estimation.

 ---